Assessment Fees

 One password-protected soft copy psychological report will be provided for each assessment.

 Within one month from the original report date, clients can request one additional soft copy and up to two hard copy reports at no charge.
 Otherwise, the provision of additional reports will be chargeable at prevailing rates starting from $72.60.
+With effect from 1 July 2026, the prevailing rates will start from $76.20.

 Request for a supporting letter may be made for valid psychological reports (within 3 years from the last assessment date).